 - Pale skin.

 - Red scaly patches or bumps that are pus filled.

 - Call your child’s doctor right away if your child has a swollen gland, night sweats, shortness of breath, or weight loss without trying.

 - Rarely, people using drugs like this one have had nervous system problems.
 Sometimes, these problems have not gone away.
 Call the doctor right away if your child has a burning, numbness, or tingling feeling that is not normal; change in eyesight; dizziness; seizures; or weakness in the arms or legs.

 - Liver problems have happened with drugs like this one.
 Sometimes, this has been deadly.
 Call the doctor right away if your child has signs of liver problems like dark urine, feeling tired, not hungry, upset stomach or stomach pain, light-colored stools, throwing up, or yellow skin or eyes.

 - Heart failure has happened with this drug, as well as heart failure that has gotten worse in people who already have it.
 Tell the doctor if your child has heart disease.
 Call the doctor right away if your child has shortness of breath, a big weight gain, a heartbeat that is not normal, or swelling in the arms or legs that is new or worse.

-- Unsafe blood cell count problems have happened with this drug.
-This includes a type of anemia called aplastic anemia and a type of low white blood cell count.
-Report any fever or chills, shortness of breath, feeling very tired or weak, any unexplained bruising or bleeding, or purple “splotches” on your child’s skin to the doctor right away.
+- Unsafe blood cell counts problems have happened, like aplastic anemia and a type of low white blood cell count.
+Tell the doctor right away if your child feels very tired or weak, or has a fever, chills, shortness of breath, any unexplained bruising or bleeding, or purple “splotches” on the skin.